Drowning is defined as a respiratory impairment — that is, being unable to breathe — because you’ve been submerged in water.

 Dry drowning may not be a medical term, but you should take any near-drowning incident seriously, Dr. Grover says.

 Tragically, drowning and near-drowning events are leading causes of death in children.
-And you can drown in just a few minutes, in water as shallow as an inch.
+And you can drown in just a few minutes, even in water as shallow as an inch.

 How can you prevent these tragic incidents?